yairm210/Unciv/Project-structure-overview.md

+# Overview

+Civ, and therefore Unciv, is a game with endless interconnectivity - everything affects everything else.

+In order to have some semblance of order, we'll go over the main classes in the order in which they are serialized.

+So yes, you can - for instance - get the center tile of a city, a TileInfo, directly from CityInfo.
+But delving into all the connections would only harm the point of this overview, that's what the actual code is for ;)

+* GameInfo
+    * CivilizationInfo
+        * CityInfo
+    * TileMap
+        * TileInfo
+            * MapUnit
+    * RuleSet (unique in that it is not part of the game state)

 # The Game - `GameInfo`

 First off, let's clarify: When we say "The Game", we mean the *state* of the game (what turn it is, who the players are, what each one has etc) and not the *UI* of the game.